anea-11/kubernetes-manifests/online_boutique/README.md

 - `helm` directory contains charts for deploying microservices and redis
 - all microservices are deployed by using `microservice-chart`
 - redis is deployed by using `redis-chart`
-- `helmfile` is used to aggregate instalations of helm charts
+- `helmfile` is used to aggregate installation of helm charts